By: Brett Shainfeld

 - Refund its value, minus the item’s use before the defects occurred

 If the manufacturer doesn’t cooperate during this process, and refuses to repair, refund, or replace the item, you as a consumer are entitled to pursue legal action.
 Should you win your case, the manufacturer would have to submit to one of the above solutions, plus cover any attorney fees you may have incurred during the process.

 Get the Lemon Law Help You Need in California

 Now that you have a better understanding of the lemon law for appliances and other household purchases, you’re better equipped to request a repair, repurchase, or refund from a manufacturer.
 And if they refuse to cooperate, you can seek legal counsel to assist you with your case.

-If you have questions, or want to pursue a lemon law case against a manufacturer, Shainfeld Law can help.
+If you have questions or want to pursue a lemon law case against a manufacturer, Lemon Law Now can help.
 Contact us today about your case, and we’ll see to it that you get the settlement you deserve.